knotfield/rolex/README.md

 end
 ```

-Create and run a migration to set up the `permissions` table.
+Create and run a migration to set up the `permissions` table:

 ```shell
 $ mix rolex.install --binary-ids